 Umm-Al-Qura calendar

-Allah (SWT) perfected the religion of Islam more than a thousand years ago, and the Angel Jibreel first revealed His divine words to the Prophet Muhammad (PBUH) some 1,400 years ago.
-In the many years since, Islam has grown to become the second biggest religion in the world with 1.8 billion followers worldwide.
+Have you ever wondered when and how Islam began?
+Over a thousand years ago, Allah (SWT) perfected the religion of Islam, and about 1,400 years ago, the Angel Jibreel revealed Allah’s divine words to the Prophet Muhammad (PBUH).
+Since then, Islam has grown into the second-largest religion in the world, with over 1.8 billion followers today.

 When Was Islam Founded?

-Islam is broadly considered to have been founded when the Angel Jibreel descended upon the Prophet Muhammad (PBUH) at Mount Hira in 610 A.D.
+Islam is believed to have started when the Angel Jibreel visited the Prophet Muhammad (PBUH) on Mount Hira in 610 A.D.
+This is seen as the beginning of Islam, as it marks the first of many revelations that would later become the Qur’an.

 The Night of Power